-EPG32 displays a distinct magnetic character in the first vertical derivative imaging of the magnetic survey data.
+The area west of EPG34 displays a distinct magnetic character in the first vertical derivative imaging of the magnetic survey data.
 This area is considered to be underlain by a largely metamorphic domain of Proterozoic to early Phanerozoic age with accompanying granite intrusions, Figure 18.
-The magnetic character of EPG 32 is thought to result from the over thrusting of the Mt Isa and Keer Weer Provinces over the Kowanayama Province.
+The magnetic character of this area is thought to result from the over thrusting of the Mt Isa and Keer Weer Provinces over the Kowanayama Province.
 This could be supported by the westward shallowing in the depth to basement and the intersection of granite in GSQ Normanton 1 stratigraphic drill hole.
-The contact zone (province boundary), is believed to be the coincident as a weak magnetic anomaly with a strong gravity feature which runs along the southern portion of eastern margin of EPG 32 and then trends northeast across the adjoining area.
+The contact zone (province boundary), is believed to be the coincident as a weak magnetic anomaly with a strong gravity feature which trends northeast across EPG 34.